AdobeDocs/acrobat-services-learn.en/help/pdfservices/ocr.md

 ---
 title: Using Adobe PDF Services API to OCR PDF Files
 description: With OCR (Optical Character Recognition) you can unlock scanned PDFs to extract text and create searchable files
-type: Tutorial
+feature: PDF Services API
 role: Developer
 level: Beginner
-feature: PDF Services API
+type: Tutorial
+jira: KT-6677
 thumbnail: KT-6677.jpg
-jira: KT-6677
-keywords: Hero
 exl-id: 61a9a2d1-94c3-41c2-8f90-a56a938ef245
 ---
 # Using Adobe PDF Services API to OCR PDF files